Andy-J-B/Trove/extract/README.md

 # TikTok Product Extractor API

-A lean MVP API that extracts product information from TikTok videos by getting transcripts and analyzing them with AI.
+A lean MVP API that extracts products from TikTok videos by getting transcripts and using OpenAI to identify mentioned products.

 ## Setup